Go to content

 Today you will fly to Athens, a flight of about 3.5 hours.
 If you sit by the window, you will see white Athens beneath you.
 Once outside, our driver will be waiting for you; he will take you to your hotel in the city centre of Athens.
 If you arrive early in the city, go explore immediately.
 Take a walk to the trendy neighbourhood of Spiri and admire street art or enjoy a (late) lunch at one of the many restaurants with a courtyard or rooftop terrace.
 Then head to the famous Plaka district and wander through the narrow streets with white worn cobblestones.
 Small shops full of souvenirs and local products, a terrace in the shade, and live music are the ingredients.
 In the app of our local partner, you will find good dining tips; we enjoyed Greek food in a local tavern.

-Day 2 – Explore Athens with a local
+Day 2 – Explore Athens by bike with a local

 Your breakfast is delicious: fresh Greek products, such as the famous yogurt, figs and dates, sweet cakes, Spanakopita (feta and spinach in puff pastry), and fresh juice.
 Enjoy!
 Then you go out with a local.
-Literally, because you walk with your guide along the highlights of Athens.
+Literally, because you bike with your guide along the highlights of Athens.
 And along hidden gems.
 That’s the fun part when you go out with a local; your guide can tell you everything about ‘his’ city and knows the best addresses, the most special temples, and the nicest terraces.
 How about the small district of Anafiotika, at the foot of the Acropolis?
 Here you feel like you’re on a Greek island with the small white houses and narrow streets.
 Everything is built in the style of the Cyclades.
-Of course, breaks are scheduled to enjoy a real Greek coffee with a local delicacy.
-The walk takes about three hours; by early afternoon you’ll be ‘back to square one’.
+The bike tour takes about three hours; by early afternoon you’ll be ‘back to square one’.

 Exploring Athens